This page provides helpful information on hospital charges and how to pay your hospital bill.

 You can pay your bill by cheque or postal orders via post.
 Please make cheques or postal orders payable to "Mater Misericordiae University Hospital".
 Please include your medical record number (MRN) or your invoice number with your payment.

 Please do not send cash through the post, as we cannot guarantee that it will reach us.

 Payments can be made over the phone with your credit or debit card.
-Please phone the patient accounts department on (01) 803 2269.
-This service is available Monday to Friday, from 9am to 1pm and from 2pm to 4pm.
-For bank transfers, contact one of our cashiers on (01) 803 2351.
+Please phone the patient accounts department on (01) 803 2211 or (01) 803 2269.
+This service is available from Monday to Friday, from 9am to 1pm and from 2pm to 4pm.
+For bank transfers, please phone one of our cashiers on (01) 803 2351.